-- 6.8 Framlingham College is a large and imposing building and makes one of the most important contributions to the character and appearance of the Town's conservation area. - 6.9 Looking towards the College from rear of Tanyard Court the main building is framed against the skyline due to its elevated position, balanced with the pleasing green space of the main lawn in the foreground of the setting. - 6.10 The sightline from this part of town centre helps keep the connection between the college campus and historic core of the town in place and it is therefore important that it is retained.
+- 6.12 Framlingham College is a large and imposing building and makes one of the most important contributions to the character and appearance of the Town's conservation area. - 6.13 Looking towards the College from rear of Tanyard Court the main building is framed against the skyline due to its elevated position, balanced with the pleasing green space of the main lawn in the foreground of the setting. - 6.14 The sightline from this part of the town centre helps keep the connection between the College campus and historic core of the town in place and it is therefore important that it is retained. - 6.15 The viewpoint from Tanyard Court across the Mere to Framlingham College will be protected.

-Townscape from Brick Lane
+6. Townscape from Brick Lane

-- 6.11 Brick Lane and the footpath (PROW) leading off Brick Lane provide an opportunity to view the town's historic core from a southerly approach and is one of the last remaining viewpoints not to be substantially altered by modern development. - 6.12 In particular, this location affords a unique position to view the silhouettes of Framlingham College, St Michael's Church and the towers of Framlingham Castle, in the same skyline. - 6.13 It is important therefore that this distinctive view is protected from the risk of being obscured by any form of inappropriate development. - 6.14 Policy FRAM6 seeks to ensure that development does not have a detrimental impact on these views.
-Examples of a detrimental impact would include the total or partial loss of the view through the positioning, bulk or mass of a building or structure.
+- 6.16 Brick Lane and the footpath (PROW) leading off Brick Lane provide an opportunity to view the town's historic core from a southerly approach and is one of the last remaining viewpoints not to be substantially altered by modern development. - 6.17 In particular, this location affords a unique position to view the silhouettes of Framlingham College, St Michael's Church and the towers of Framlingham Castle, in the same skyline. - 6.18 It is important therefore that this distinctive view is protected from the risk of being obscured by any form of inappropriate development. - 6.19 Policy FRAM5 seeks to ensure that development does not have a detrimental impact on these views.
+Examples of a detrimental impact would include the total or partial loss of the view through the positioning, bulk or mass of a building or structure. - 6.20 It should be noted that the photographs above are only limited representations of the views being protected.

-POLICY FRAM6: PROTECTION OF IMPORTANT VIEWS
+POLICY FRAM5: PROTECTION OF IMPORTANT VIEWS